 Your baby should have at least 8 wet diapers a day.
-More than 8 is okay.
-But fewer could mean the baby is not drinking enough fluids (dehydrated) or not eating enough.
-If this happens, call the doctor.
+More than 8 is OK.
+But fewer could mean the baby is not getting enough breast milk or formula.
+If this happens, call your health care provider.

 Breast milk results in light yellow stool that looks like watery cottage cheese.